threefoldtech/info_grid/src/faq/faq.md

 ### What is the current status on the Wake-on-LAN (WOL) feature?

 The WOL feature has been revised.
-This project has transformed into the Farmer bot feature.
+This project has transformed into the Farmerbot.
 The farmer bot is a piece of software that can run as a grid deployment and manages a farmers nodes.

-More information on this will be shared soon.
-Follow [this post](https://forum.threefold.io/t/tfgrid-3-8-engineering-status-and-wol/3716) for ongoing discussion.
+To learn more about the Farmerbot, read the [Farmerbot Guide](../farmerbot/farmerbot.md).

 ***